-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Funding Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital W astewater Safe and resilient water supply, wastewater and stormwater systems.
+User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Funding g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or ction create a need Separate funding Rationale Operational Capital Wastewater · • Stormwater drai Safe and resilient water supply, wastewater and stormwater systems.
 Healthy, sustainable waterways.
-Quality, fit for purpose infrastructure and services that are costeffective and meet future needs Urban community benefits directly from the provision of service, whole community receive indirect benefit because we have an environmentally sustainable system.
+Quality, fit for purpose infrastructure and services that are cost- effective and meet future needs Urban community benefits directly from the provision of service, whole community receive indirect benefit because we have an environmentally sustainable system.
 Asset has long- term value Users with a high loading (volume or composition) create an additional burden on the system.
 Central Government.
 Climate change.
 I&I from private properties.
-Community expectations of disposal Polluters (illegal discharge).
+Community expectation s of disposal Polluters (illegal discharge).
 As the benefits of this activity are predominantly individuals, it is considered appropriate to fund the activity separately The urban community benefits directly from the provision of the service, and the whole community benefits from the environmental effects of the system.
 Additional costs resulting from high use for trade waste is recovered directly through the Trade Waste Bylaw.
-General Rates Targeted Rates Fees and Charges Grants General Rates Borrowing Reserves Grants Financial Contributions tormwater drain age T T T ı T 1 Quality, fit for purpose infrastructure and services that are costeffective and meet future needs Safe and resilient water supply, wastewater and stormwater systems Healthy and sustained waterways Built-up urban areas including commercial properties receive direct benefit from the availability of the service, while the remainder of the district receive an indirect benefit.
+General Rates Targeted Rates Fees and Charges Grants General Rates Borrowing Reserves Grants Financial / Development Contributions Quality, fit-for-purpose infrastructure and services that are cost- effective and meet future needs Safe and resilient water supply, wastewater and stormwater systems Healthy and sustained waterways Built-up urban areas including commercial properties receive direct benefit from the availability of the service, while the remainder of the district receive an indirect benefit.
 Asset has long- term value Polluters (people who discharge anything other than rainwater to the system).
 Central Government.
 Climate change.
 Change in land use.
 Property owners not maintaining streams.
 As the benefits of this activity are predominantly individuals, it is considered appropriate to fund the activity separately The whole community benefit from the provision of stormwater, either directly or indirectly.
-Targeted Rates General Rates Grants Targeted Rates.
-General Rates.
-Reserves Borrowing Financial/ Development Contributions Grants
+Targeted Rates General Rates Grants Targeted Rates General Rates Reserves Borrowing Financial/ Development Contributions Grants